devopsbroker/desktop-configurator/Focal/usr/share/doc/desktop-configurator/README.txt

 FEATURES

-	* Configures IPv4 firewall and IPv6 firewall using iptables and ip6tables
+	* Configures IPv4 firewall and IPv6 firewall using nftables
 	* Installs all DevOpsBroker system administration and user utilities
 	* Installs a number of useful applications, libraries and utilities
 	* Installs any available proprietary drivers